 Faculty of Agriculture in Novi Sad boasts competent staff (Table 9.3 Teaching staff competencies) who have proven their competence by publications (Table 8.1.
 List of defended doctoral dissertations...) and successful supervisions of doctoral dissertations (Table II.7 List of fully-employed teaching staff...; Table 8.1.
-List of defended doctoral dissertations).
-Scientific and research work in various fields of natural, biotechnical, medical and social sciences takes place at the Faculty,(Table II.2 Collective overview of current scientific and research projects at the University) which enables participation of doctoral students in scientific and research work.
+List of defended doctoral dissertations under the auspices of the institution...).
+Scientific and research work in various fields of natural, biotechnical, medical and social sciences takes place at the Faculty, (Table II.2 Collective overview of current scientific and research projects at the University) which enables participation of doctoral students in scientific and research work.

-The Faculty was accredited for scientific and research work - appended Decision on the Accreditation of the Scientific and Research Organisation (Appendix Table Π .2. and Π .3).
+The Faculty was accredited for scientific and research work - appended Decision on the Accreditation of the Scientific and Research Organisation (Appendix Table $\Pi.2$. and $\Pi.3$).

-- Table Π.1.
+- Table II.1.
 Collective overview of defended doctoral dissertations and publications - Table II.2.
 Collective overview of current scientific and research projects at the University - Table II.3.
 List of current scientific and research projects at the higher education institution - Table II.4.
 List of staff participating in scientific and art research projects at the institution - Table II.5.
 Collective overview of the scientific and research results at the institution during the previous academic year - Table II.6.
 List of national and international institutions in cooperation with the higher education institution - Table II.7.
 List of fully-employed teaching staff who supervised doctoral dissertations

-Appendix Π.1. - Programme of Scientific and Research Work
+Appendix II.1 - Programme of Scientific and Research Work

-Appendix II.2. - Decision on the Accreditation of the Scientific and Research Organisation
+Appendix II.2 - Decision on the Accreditation of the Scientific and Research Organisation